Jimbothemighty/VST-drag-drop-rescale/README.md

 - Boundary limits (20px from edge)
 - Screen resize enforces boundaries (although will overflow if window is smaller than element size)
 - Min / Max scale to *4 and /4
+- Smooth glide to centre on button press

 # Running the project
 - Download code